Stunning (and Famous) Examples of WordPress Websites

 How to Tell If a Website Is WordPress

-To find out if a site is built on WordPress, you can try a few different things.
 The easiest trick is to enter the site’s URL into a tool like Built With.
-It will generate a Technology Profile that lists all sorts of different plugins, widgets and frameworks that the developers used to bring the site to life.
-Go ahead and scan or search the page for titles like WordPress, WP Engine, WordPress Plugins.
+It will generate a Technology Profile that lists all sorts of different plugins, widgets, and frameworks that the developers used to bring the site to life.
+Scan or search the page for titles like WordPress, WP Engine, WordPress Plugins.
 Found them?
 Nice!
 It’s a WordPress site for sure.

-As mentioned previously, we have years of experience working with WordPress.
+We have years of experience designing and building with WordPress.
 We love it for its reliability and flexibility to meet the needs of our clients.
-Helping our clients determine the best solution for their needs is what we do every day, and we’re happy to further discuss what WordPress solution might work best for your business.
+Helping our clients determine the best solution for their needs is what we do every day, and we’re happy to discuss the WordPress solution that works best for your business.
 Reach out online or call (231) 922-9977 and let’s get building!